rubity/Hermes-System/README.md

-# The Hades project
+# Hermes System

-This repository contains the implementation of the **Hades Project**, developed at the Instituto Nacional de Metrologia, Qualidade e Tecnologia (Inmetro).
+This repository contains the implementation of the **Hermes System**, developed at the Instituto Nacional de Metrologia, Qualidade e Tecnologia (Inmetro).

 Research team: